raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> [9]
 ```

 Aha!
+Stackified invertible functions are equivalent to the functions used in concatenative programs.
+And thus we can reason:

+1. A stackified invertible function is an invertible function, and;
+2. The composition of invertible functions is invertible, therefore:
+3. The composition of stackified invertible functions is invertible, and thus:
-### every concatenative program composed of invertible functions is an invertible program
+4. **A concatenative program that consists of stackified invertible functions is an invertible concatenative program**.

-As we know, the composition of invertible function is itself invertible.
-This goes for our concatenative "programs" as well:
+Let's try it!

 ```javascript
 const inversionOf = program => program.reverse().map(fn => R.get(fn));